edwinlim0919/sustainable-deep-learning/README.md

 First, follow the instructions from the link below to increase the size of your Linux root filesystem partition (~200 GB recommended). https://www.privex.io/articles/how-to-resize-partition/

-Then, run the following script to setup TensorRT-LLM.
+Then, run the following script to set up TensorRT-LLM.
 Do not install CUDA manually when setting up TensorRT-LLM (container is pre-packaged with CUDA).
 ```bash
 cd /dev/shm/sustainable-deep-learning/nvidia-gpu/tensorrt-llm